-A comparison of the rms errors for each image formation case is given in Table I. Comparing the DIB, the reconstructed images, and the rms difference statistics, the improved accuracy and resolution of the reconstruction are apparent.
-However, the DIB noise level is also much smaller than the reconstructed case; thus, there is a tradeoff between resolution and noise level.
+A comparison of the RMS errors for each image formation case is given in Table 1.
+Comparing the DIB, reconstructed images, and the RMS difference statistics, the improved accuracy and resolution of the reconstruction is apparent.
+However, the DIB noise level is also much smaller than the reconstructed case, so there is a tradeoff between resolution and noise level.
 This tradeoff can be exploited more finely using partial reconstruction techniques such as discussed in [13] and [20].
 Whether a particular application can tolerate the higher noise level in exchange for finer effective resolution is application specific.